Limitations of Static Truth

 The Tao that can be told is not the eternal Tao.
 The name that can be named is not the eternal name.

 In the first verse of the Tao De Ching, it states the Tao cannot be explained and once it is explained, it is no longer the TAO.
 This serves as a beautiful example of what happens when we attempt to define things.
 Once we define it, the mind wants to attach to it as a “fixed idea” and when that happens we have lost it.
 Sort of like meditation, when someone first experiences states that are often defined as bliss or enlightenment, they attempt to go back to that previous experience.
 It’s not about attaching and replaying a past experience, but rather a process of infinite expansion.
 This allows for one to expand into a greater experience with each one being more expansive than the previous one.

 Truth is to be experienced and then released for greater understanding.

 We can attempt to define truth, but ultimately words lead to fixed ideas; all of this is subjective!
 It comes down to the individual to do the necessary work to experience it.
-Just like seeking a meditation teacher, they provide you with their experiences and guidance (along with their beliefs), but that does nothing for you if you do not actually practice meditating for your own experiences.
+Just like seeking a meditation teacher, they provide you with their experiences and guidance (along with their beliefs), but that does nothing for you if you do not actually practice meditating.
+Through practice you experience and experience leads to a depth within you that is beyond this world.
 Just like truth, it is an experience that comes from within the self, which expands with us as we grow and change.
-It is a realization of our true nature.
+It’s a realization of our true nature.
 When truth becomes static, it becomes dead, and here is where we see it passed down as a partial or mechanical truth.
 At the level we remain flexible and present with this, we remain free of inner conflict.
 When the mind is free from itself, it becomes open and curious, fully able to embrace what is.
 Then truth finds us, and no outward seeking is ever required.

 Until next time,